Do I know what I want to study or research overseas and why?

 Do I know why I want to teach English overseas?

 A vital part of any application is the enthusiasm for, and understanding of, a period of study or research overseas.
 This is true whether you are applying as a graduating senior or as an advanced graduate student.
-The core of a Fulbright application is the argument that you make for the importance of your experience abroad, whether it be academic study, research overseas, or teaching English.
-While the Fulbright considers other aspects of an application, priority is given to your academic goals.
+The core of a Fulbright application is the argument that you make for the importance of your experience abroad, whether it be for academic study, research overseas, or teaching English.
+While Fulbright considers other aspects of an application, priority is given to your expressed goals.

 Is my academic record strong enough?

 The Fulbright looks for evidence of non-academic interests and pursuits.
 Your extracurricular involvement and achievements can be in any area (e.g., volunteer activities, student organizations, work, and sports).
-These activities should be meaningful aspects of your life and you should have a comfort level when talking and writing about them.
+These activities should be meaningful aspects of your life, and you should have a comfort level when talking and writing about them.

 Do I need to have contacts in the country where I am applying?